A listing agreement is a legally binding contract between you — the homeowner — and the real estate broker (and agent) you hire to sell your property.

 Permission to list on the MLS and presenting all offers

-The MLS stands for “Multiple listing service”, which is a database of properties for sale that only real estate agents and brokers have access to.
+MLS stands for “multiple listing service,” which is a database of properties for sale that only real estate agents and brokers have access to.

-The listing agreement states the benefits of using the MLS and the impact that opting out of it could have when selling your property.
+The agreement with your real estate agent states the benefits of using the MLS and the impact that opting out of it could have when selling your property.

 Broker’s and seller’s duties